 When you are looking for a veterinary care clinic you should be able to count on superior care and excellent service.
-We at Helena Veterinary Service have assembled an expert team of veterinary professionals to bring you the best possible healthcare for your pet.
+We at Valley Veterinary Hospital of Helena have assembled an expert team of veterinary professionals to bring you the best possible healthcare for your pet.
 We have a state of the art veterinary facility which is clean, comfortable, and efficient.
-Call (406) 442-6450 to schedule an appointment and we will find a time that is convenient for you.
+Call (406) 442-0188 to schedule an appointment and we will find a time that is convenient for you.

 What will my pet's physical exam be like?